Receiving our decision

 Don’t forget to let us know if any of your contact details, especially your email address, have changed.
 You can update this through MyEd or by contacting us directly to let us know.

 Changing your mind

-If you change your mind about the degree programme you have applied for at any point in the admissions process, let us know as soon as you can.
+If you change your mind about the degree you have applied for at any point in the admissions process, or if you want to decline an offer you have already accepted, please let us know as soon as you can.